-- Endpoint Management supports and extends both Samsung for Enterprise (SAFE) and Knox policies on compatible Samsung devices.
+- Endpoint Management supports and extends Samsung Knox policies on compatible Samsung devices.

-- The Knox Service plug-in (KSP) in an app that supports a subset of Knox Platform for Enterprise (KPE) features.
+- The Knox Service plug-in (KSP) is an app that supports a subset of Knox Platform for Enterprise (KPE) features.
 For information from Samsung about KPE, see Configure Knox Platform for Enterprise and Overview.

 To control how and when Android devices connect to the Endpoint Management service, use Firebase Cloud Messaging (FCM).
 For information, see Firebase Cloud Messaging.

-Endpoint Management enrolls Android devices into MDM+MAM or MDM mode, with the option for users to register in MAM-only mode.
-Endpoint Management supports the following authentication types for Android devices in MDM+MAM mode.
-For information, see the articles under Certificates and authentication.
+Enrollment profiles determine whether Android devices enroll in MAM, MDM, or MDM+MAM, with the option for users to opt out of MDM.
+Endpoint Management supports the following authentication types for Android devices enrolled in MDM+MAM.
+For information, see the following articles:

 - Identity providers:

 Another rarely used authentication method is client certificate plus security token.
 For information, see https://support.citrix.com/article/CTX215200.